Avatar Repertory Theater: History

-A.R.T. was founded in 2008 by Second Lifers Adaradiuss and Sodovan Torok (Judith Adele and Iain McCracken, respectively).
+A.R.T. was founded in 2008 by Second Life players Adaradiuss and Sodovan Torok (Judith Adele and Iain McCracken, respectively).
 Many of the members in the company met performing together in other theatrical events in Second Life.

 A.R.T. started off by touring various different theatrical performances through a variety of different simulators before finally settling on their Virtual space in which they created The New Theater, which is where the group continues to perform.
 The first show they did was written by members of Second Life and the story was about things that happened in Second Life, making the play completely unique to the Virtual world.

 This show was called Tales of the Metaverse.